 Check Your Lua

-Write clear, expressive assertions using Check Your Lua, a small unit testing library developed for this book.
+Write clear, expressive assertions using Check Your Lua, a small, custom unit testing library developed specifically for this book.

-Lua is a beautifully minimal language, making it highly extensible but also easy to misuse.
-This project bridges that gap.
+Lua is a beautifully minimal language, making it highly extensible but also incredibly easy to misuse.

 Check Your Lua

-Write clear, expressive assertions using Check Your Lua, a small unit testing library developed for this book.
+Write clear, expressive assertions using Check Your Lua, a small, custom unit testing library developed specifically for this book.

 LuaUnit Ecosystem